-- 1. Prepare a 2024 tax projection - Taxpayers already know the 2024 rates and by reviewing their 2023 situation and all 2024 expectations of income, a qualified tax professional could be able to help you with a tax projection for 2024. - 2.
-New contribution limits for retirement savings For 2024, the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan is \$23,000.
-The limit on annual contributions to an IRA also increases to \$7,500.
+- Prepare a 2025 tax projection Taxpayers already know the 2025 rates and by reviewing their 2024 situation and all 2025 expectations of income, a qualified tax professional could help them with a tax projection for 2025. - 2.
+New contribution limits for retirement savings For 2025, the contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan is \$23,500.
+The limit on annual contributions to an IRA is \$7,000.
 The catch-up contribution limits for those 50 and over remain unchanged at \$1,000 for IRAs. - 3.
+Starting in 2025, New "Super Catch-up contributions" for those aged 60 to 63.
+The SECURE 2.0 Act allows participants of some retirement plans ages sixty to sixty-three to make "super-catch-up contributions" of up to \$11,250 or 150 percent of the regular catch-up limit. - 4.
 Explore if a potential Roth IRA conversion is helpful for your situation A Roth IRA can be beneficial in your overall retirement planning.
 Investments in a Roth IRA have the potential to grow tax-free and they do not have required minimum distributions during the lifetime of the original owner.
 Also, Roth IRA assets may pass to your heirs income tax-free.
 Roth conversions include complex details and are not right for everyone.
 Also, some recent proposals have suggested changes about which IRAs could be converted to ROTH IRAs.
-For updates and to review if a ROTH conversion is a good idea for you, please call us. - 4.
-Take advantage of annual exclusion gifts For 2024, the maximum amount of gift tax exemption is \$18,000 for gifts made by an individual, and \$36,000 for gifts made by married couples.
+For updates and to review if a ROTH conversion is a good idea for you, please call us. - 5.
+Take advantage of annual exclusion gifts For 2025, the maximum amount of gift tax exemption is \$19,000 for gifts made by an individual and \$38,000 for gifts made by married couples.
 This means you can give up to that amount to a family member without having to pay a gift tax.
-Ideas for gifting can include, contributing to a working child (or grandchild's) IRA, or gifting to a 529 plan, which is a tax-sheltered plan for college expenses. - 5.
-Consider bunching your charitable donations into a Donor Advised Fund (DAF) - Now is the time to explore if it is helpful for your tax situation to deposit cash, appreciated securities or other assets in a Donor Advised Fund, and then distributing the money to charities over time.
-Up to 60% of your adjusted gross income can be deductible if given as donations to typical charities. - 6.
+Ideas for gifting can include contributing to a working child (or grandchild's) IRA or gifting to a 529 plan, which is a tax-sheltered plan for college expenses. - 6.
+Consider bunching your charitable donations into a Donor Advised Fund (DAF) Now is the time to explore if it is helpful for your tax situation to deposit cash, appreciated securities or other assets in a Donor Advised Fund, and then distributing the money to charities over time.
+Up to 60% of your adjusted gross income can be deductible if given as donations to typical charities. - 7.
+For 2025, the maximum Qualified Charitable Distribution (QCD) is \$108,000 per individual.
+This means that someone aged 70 1/2 or older can donate up to \$108,000 directly from their IRA to a qualified charity without having to include the amount in their taxable income. - 8.
 Talk with us about your situation.
 As financial professionals, we enjoy helping clients pursue their goals.
 We appreciate the opportunity to be the stewards of our client's wealth.